RishabhBubna/Customer_churn_predictor/README.md

 **6. Business Insights**: Translated model results into strategic recommendations for retention.

-**7. Data Presentation**: Deployed a streamlit based web application explaining customer churn, presenting EDA and model Evaluation.
+**7. Data Presentation**: Deployed a streamlit based web application explaining customer churn, presenting EDA and model Evaluation via an interactive dashboard.

 **8. Model Deployment**: Deployed the model for easy use on the streamlit based web application.